-Required local CSPD Plan components in FFY 2015, included:
+Required local CSPD Plan components in FFY 2014:

-- A summary of the specific data on which the plan is based that supports the need for the proposed training activities.
-Data include the results of the local training needs assessment of public and private providers, primary referral sources, Family Support Network and Preschool Partners coordinators, parents, paraprofessionals, and service coordinators, in addition to other data analysis results; - 2.
-The specific purpose for which the identified training is being sponsored (e.g., areas of non-compliance and performance, program improvement/results, required corrective actions, suitable qualifications, etc.); - 3.
-A description of each training activity, including anticipated dates, training level, topic, presenters, audience, supportive resources, and planned follow-up to evaluate and support transfer of training to practice (e.g., coaching, communities of practice, etc.); and - 4.
-Evaluation levels, instruments, methods or procedures, and the anticipated degree of training impact on the local early intervention system.
+- a) A summary of the specific data on which the plan is based that supports the need for the proposed training activities.
+Data include the results of the local training needs assessment of public and private providers, primary referral sources, Family Support Network and Preschool Partners coordinators, parents, paraprofessionals, and service coordinators, in addition to other data analysis results; - b) The specific purpose for which the identified training is being sponsored (e.g., areas of non-compliance and performance, program improvement/results, required corrective actions, suitable qualifications, etc.); - A description of each training activity, including anticipated dates, training level, topic, presenters, audience, supportive resources, and planned follow-up to evaluate and support transfer of training to practice (e.g., coaching, communities of practice, etc.); and - d) Evaluation levels, instruments, methods or procedures, and the anticipated degree of training impact on the local early intervention system.

 An additional requirement of each local CSPD Plan is the inclusion of local/regional training(s) and/or technical assistance on the utilization of the Child Outcomes Summary (COS) process for all new and experienced staff responsible for completion of the COS integrated into the IFSP process.
-Jurisdictions can access technical assistance from the Performance Support and Technical Assistance Branch in the Division of Special Education/Early Intervention Services to support local/regional planning and implementation efforts for customized COS professional development.
-Additionally, Maryland's online Birth to Kindergarten COS Process Training is being revised for FFY 2016.
-When completed it will be able to be accessed through www.marylandlearninglinks.org to supplement face-to-face training.
+Jurisdictions can access technical assistance from the

+Performance Support and Technical Assistance Branch in the Division of Special Education/Early Intervention Services to support local/regional planning and implementation efforts for customized COS professional development.
+Additionally, Maryland's online COS tutorial can be accessed through www.marylandlearninglinks.org to supplement face-to-face training.